pretix/pretix-docs/docs/guides/seating.md

  - Enabling the plugin
  - Using the seating plan editor to create a JSON file for the layout
- - Saving the seating plan in your
+ - Saving the seating plan in your organizer account
  - Creating products for seating

 ### Enabling the plugin